jklm264/My-Forensics-Notes/OSINT_Forensics/BHCyber_Threat_Hunting_Training.md

 - Unexpected protocol on well-known port
 - client "signature" unique within environment: Attackers using different domains

-### C2 Dections Techniques
+### C2 Detections Techniques

-1. Identify persisten conns
+1. Identify persistent conns
    - Will try to blend in
    - To search IP's use ipvoid.com
 2. internal to external